talksik/blog/_posts/2024-03-13-the-poorest-countries-in-the-world.md

 ### What does it mean?
 It's fascinating when looking at India.
 Despite their rapid growth, the quality of way in India is not particularly celebratory.

-The statement uncovers a fascinating way of thinking:
+The statement uncovers a _potential_ way of thinking among people of similar nations:
 - they don't learn from _the past_ because it was "karma"
 - _the present_ is just fine because God puts us exactly where we need to be
 - _the future_ is all up to the one and only, God